mcpanel-dev/mcpanel/README.md

 ![awesome bash stylizer demo](_docs/mcp_abs_demo.png)

 #### Easy to configure
-You have to edit *only* `core/mcpanel/mcpanel.cnf` for this task!
+~~You have to edit *only* `core/mcpanel/mcpanel.cnf` for this task!~~

+Since 2.2, all configuration variables from this file was moved into `[MCPANEL_ROOT]/etc` directory.

 #### IP address synchronization
-Because my router is malfunctioning, it gives me random internal IP address (e.g.: now it's 192.168.1.2, after a while it becomes 192.168.1.6, and so on), I wrote a function that synchronizes `server.properties` with three levels of IP addresses: local (which is, 127.0.0.1), lan (which is taken from `hostname` command), public (which is queried using `dig`).
+Because my router is malfunctioning, it gives me random internal IP address (e.g.: now it's 192.168.1.2, after a while it becomes 192.168.1.6, and so on), I wrote a function that synchronizes `server.properties` with three levels of IP addresses: local (which is, 127.0.0.1), LAN (which is taken from `hostname` command), public (which is queried using `dig`).
 I've updated this function in the last moment, so I don't know exactly if this works for public IP (as I can't test it).
 Please feel free to submit issue with this.

 --------

 #### Included modules
-I personally developed and included two modules: build and server.
+I personally developed and included two modules: `build` and `server`.

 The `build` module downloads [BuildTools](https://www.spigotmc.org/wiki/buildtools/) automatically into `process/build` directory.
 Then, the binary is copied from `process/build` into `process/server`.